IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-05/1-05-changes.rst

 ===========  ==============  ========================
 Code         Name     	     Description
 ===========  ==============  ========================
-IF	     Co-funded       Funds received (whether from an external source or through internal accounting) for specific use on this activity.
+IF	     Incoming Funds  Funds received (whether from an external source or through internal accounting) for specific use on this activity.
 ===========  ==============  ========================